JHK0723/musk-x-nlp-analysis/README.md

 - Neutral: **18,362 tweets (50.6%)**
 - Negative: **3,863 tweets (10.6%)**

-> ✅ **Observation**: While positivity remained mostly stable, there was a noticeable uptick in negative sentiment after the acquisition, alongside a decline in neutrality—indicating a more polarized public reaction in the post-acquisition phase..
+> ✅ **Observation**: While positivity remained mostly stable, there was a noticeable uptick in negative sentiment after the acquisition, alongside a decline in neutrality, indicating a more polarized public reaction in the post-acquisition phase..

 ---

-Note: Due to output size and complexity, GitHub may not render the notebook properly and display an "Unable to render code block" message.
-For a better experience, view the notebook via bviewer.org/github/JHK0723/musk-x-nlp-analysis/blob/main/NLP_analysis_Elon_Musk_tweets_before,during_and_after_ownership_of_X.ipynb.
+Note: Due to the notebook's output size and complexity, GitHub may not render it properly and display an "Unable to render code block" message.
+For a better experience, view the notebook via nbviewer.org/github/JHK0723/musk-x-nlp-analysis/blob/main/NLP_analysis_Elon_Musk_tweets_before,during_and_after_ownership_of_X.ipynb.

 ## 🚀 How to Run